 - YELLOW LABEL ATMs

-These ATMs are utilized for online shopping.
+These ATMs are dedicated to facilitating online shopping transactions.

 - PINK LABEL ATMS